MLIR Reduce

 Write the script for testing interestingness ¶

-As mentioned, you need to provide a command to mlir-reduce
+You need to provide a command to mlir-reduce which identifies cases you’re

-cases you’re interested in.
-For each intermediate output generated during
+interested in.
+For each intermediate output generated during reduction,

-will run the command over the it, the script should
+mlir-reduce will run the command over the it, the script should returns 1 for

 exit 1